Length: SVL up to 82mm, with the tail being equal to or shorter than the body length

 Found on the mainland and offshore islands along the north-eastern coast of the North Island.

 Shore skinks inhabit shorelines in open habitats often up to 200 m from the shoreline in dune vegetation.
 Found amongst driftwood at the high tide mark, in piles of seaweed, and amongst mat-forming vegetation in sand dunes.
 A diurnal species which are avid sun baskers, but will retreat quickly if disturbed.
 Shore skink have been observed diving into rockpools.

 Shore skink are ovoviviparous giving birth to litters of 4-6 young from January to March.

 On stony beaches, shore skink forage in the intertidal zone at low tide.
-The species are omnivorous consuming invertebrates as well as berries and fruits, including those of Coprosma species, Macropiper excelsum (kawakawa), Mehulenbeckia and the weeds Solanum nodiflorum (knightshade) and Phytolacca octandra (pokeweed).
+The species are omnivorous consuming invertebrates as well as berries and fruits, including those of Coprosma species, Piper excelsum (kawakawa), Mehulenbeckia and the weeds Solanum nodiflorum (knightshade) and Phytolacca octandra (pokeweed).

 The endoparasite Hedruris minuta have been found in shore skink.

 DOC classify shore skink as ‘naturally uncommon’ .